techidaily/site-facebook/source/_posts/act-now-restore-control-over-a-stolen-social-media-account.md

 ### 1b.
 Reset Your Facebook Password

- If the hacker did change your password, and you need to[recover your Facebook account](https://www.makeuseof.com/tag/recover-facebook-account-longer-log/) , act quickly.
+ If the hacker did change your password, and you need to [recover your Facebook account](https://www.makeuseof.com/tag/recover-facebook-account-longer-log/) , act quickly.
 Try to regain access, use the**Forgot your password?** link underneath the Facebook login.

 ![Facebook Login Page](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/facebook-login-page.jpg)